Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Conclusion

 \section{Conclusion}

 We carry out a large scale security analysis of machine learning model protection on 46,753 Android apps from both the Chinese and the US app markets.
 Our analysis shows that on-device machine learning is gaining popularity in every category of mobile apps, however, 41\% of them are not protecting their models.
 For those are, many suffer from weak protection mechanisms, such as using the same encrypted model for multiple apps, and even the encrypted models can be easily recovered with our unsophisticated analysis.
-Our financial loss analysis shows that model leakage can cost as high as millions of dollars, indicating that attackers both technically can and financially are motivated to steal models.
+Our impact analysis shows that model leakage can financially benefit attacks with as high as millions of dollars, and allow attackers to evade model-based authentication and access user private information.
+Attackers both technically can and financially are motivated to steal models.
 We call for research into robust model protection.